BrettVerney/bannerMaker/README.md

 Really though, it takes one or more paragraphs of text and centres it between a box depicted by asterisks.
 Nothing more, nothing less.

-It also preserves blank lines which other tools
+It also preserves blank lines which other tools don't without great difficulty.

 ## Requirements